deeedob/thesis/content/23_foundation_qt.md

-A closer look at the output from moc uncovers the previously missing pieces, providing the essential implementation for our `dataChanged` signal and clarifying how moc underpins the signal's operations.
+A closer look at the output from moc uncovers the previously missing pieces, providing the essential implementation for our `dataChanged` signal and clarifying how moc underpins the signal's integration.

 ```cpp
 // SIGNAL 0